ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/powershell-windows-endpoint-triage-and-system-inspection/workflow-execution.md

   <em>Figure 10</em>
 </p>

-#### Objective 4.4.3 — Step 4-c: read the artifact content to retrieve the answer
+(Step 3): read the artifact content to retrieve the answer

 I opened the file with `Get-Content big-treasure.txt` to retrieve the content.
 In a real investigation, this is analogous to quickly inspecting a suspicious text file, script, or note left in a staging directory to understand what it contains and whether it indicates further compromise.